carlosvmonzon/pyTIDES/README.md

 ![triple_star_two_s_planets](figures/hierarchy_diagrams/triple_star_two_s_planets.png)

 > **Jacobi-ordering convention.** Every body's orbit is anchored to the combined mass
-> *and* combined barycenter of everything interior to it — its parent, any sibling
+> *and* combined barycenter of everything interior to it: its parent, any sibling
 > that orbits closer in (smaller semi-major axis), and the parent's *entire* ancestor
-> chain, each contributing in turn — not just its immediate parent in isolation.
+> chain, each contributing in turn, rather than just its immediate parent in isolation.
 A
 > sibling or ancestor link that's wider than the body's own orbit is excluded, treated
 > as an external perturber instead.
 So in `binary_s_planet_primary`, Star B's orbit
 > correctly accounts for Planet A's mass (negligible here, but not in general), while
 > Planet A's own orbit correctly ignores the far-away Star B. And in
 > `triple_star_chain`, Star C's orbit correctly accounts for *both* Star A and Star B
-> combined — not just Star B, its immediate parent — which is why the diagrams above
+> combined, not just Star B, its immediate parent, which is why the diagrams above
 > can use equal-mass twins for the inner pair instead of a lopsided ratio: a real
 > hierarchical triple with two comparable-mass inner stars is now handled correctly.
 > Both the diagrams above and `HierarchicalSystem._resolve()`/`_interior_reference()`